-The sensor (Figure 2) contains a thermistor for measurement of temperature as well as gas discharge tubes for protection against lightning damage.
+The sensor contains a thermistor for measurement of temperature, as wells as gas discharge tubes for protection against lightning damage.
 The cable contains a vent tube that connects the air inside the sensor to the space above the reservoir.
 This ensures that the sensor readings are unaffected by any changes in barometric pressure.
 A desiccant chamber located at the reservoir end of the vent line prevents moisture from migrating into the line.
+The figures below show the details of the sensor assembly with the vented signal cable attached.
+Note that the seal screw shown in Figure 1 should not be removed.